ibm-cloud-docs/containers/cs_storage_block.md

 - Install the [{{site.data.keyword.cloud_notm}} block storage plug-in](#install_block).
 - [Decide on a pre-defined storage class](#block_predefined_storageclass) or create a [customized storage class](#block_custom_storageclass).

 Looking to deploy block storage in a stateful set?
-See [Using block storage in a stateful set](#block_statefulset) for more information.
+For more information, see [Using block storage in a stateful set](#block_statefulset).
 {: tip}

 To add block storage: